gvwilson/sensibleadventures/nardica/nardica.md

 a wrench in one hand and a screw cuff in the other.
 Iffy's heart sank.
 He was trying to fix the backstay cable she had mended while they were last out.
-It was a fiddlesome job at the best of times, and if he'd been drinking the night before...
+It was a fiddly job at the best of times, and if he had a hangover...

-Uncle Jack's face darkened as he spotted her.
+The scowl on his face turned stormy as he caught sight of her.
-"Where'n hell you been, girl?" he demanded, waving the wrench at her.
+"Where'n hole you been long, girl?" he demanded. waving the wrench at her.
 "There's work as needs done!
 And don't give me any of your excuses!" he continued as Iffy opened her mouth.
-"You get your backside up here and earn your keep or so help me!"
+"You get up top with your backside and earn your keep or saints help me!"

 "But---"